GSA/digitalgov.gov/content/posts/2014-07-18-solving-a-mobilegov-mystery-using-open-source-cms-to-implement-responsive-web-design.md

 {{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/06/456-x-257-Responsive-CDC-showcase-on-multiple-devices.jpg" alt="456 x 257 Responsive CDC showcase on multiple devices" >}}

 Responsive Web design is widely-known as a go-to solution for [designing a website to fit on any device’s screen size](https://www.WHATEVER/2013/06/11/responsive-design/ "Responsive Design Overview, Resources and Tools").
-As we found in our [February workshop](https://www.WHATEVER/2014/03/24/why-go-responsive-heres-what-feds-are-saying/), federal agencies are implementing it for various reasons.
+As we found in our [February workshop]({{< relref "2014-03-24-why-go-responsive-heres-what-feds-are-saying.md" >}}, federal agencies are implementing it for various reasons.

 There are various ways to implement responsive design.
-Some agencies have implemented it via [structured data and content modeling](https://www.WHATEVER/2014/05/27/video-blog-part-3-sarah-crane-usa-gov/) and others have [completely redesigned their website](https://www.WHATEVER/2014/05/15/defense-finance-and-accounting-service-goes-responsive/).
+Some agencies have implemented it via [structured data and content modeling](https://www.WHATEVER/2014/05/27/video-blog-part-3-sarah-crane-usa-gov/) and others have [completely redesigned their website]({{< relref "2014-05-15-defense-finance-and-accounting-service-goes-responsive.md" >}}.
 Agencies who are not yet at that point are looking for ways they can begin.

 In our February workshop, we learned members of the [MobileGov Community of Practice](https://www.WHATEVER/communities/mobile/) are using built-in responsive templates in open source content management systems (CMS) in order to better manage existing content and make it user-friendly across a variety of mobile devices.